openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 If the task is approved, the resource moves to the Editorial Review task, which is similar to the Content Review task in this example.
 If this task was not required, it moves to the Create PDF task.

 ### Create PDF task
-Select the Moderation progress link for EQUELLA Workflow User Guide to view the moderation progress in a diagrammatic format.
+Select the Moderation progress link for openEQUELLA Workflow User Guide to view the moderation progress in a diagrammatic format.

 #### To complete the Create PDF task
 1. Follow steps 1 to 4 in the Content review task section.
 If the task is approved and the pdf created, the resource moves to the Check PDF task.